aniasobo/bookfinder-cli/README.md

 5. I Meant to Kill Ye by Stephanie Reents, published by undefined
 ```

-To **add one of those to your reading list**, use the `add` command followed by the search queries you'd used and your chosen book's list position:
+### Choose a book to add to your reading list

+Use the `add` command followed by the search queries you'd used and your chosen book's list position:

 ```
 $ node index.js add 'meridian mccarthy 1'
 ```

-To **view your reading list**
+### View your reading list

 * view it in the command line with `$ node index.js list`
 * you can also open `reading-list.txt` file found in the project directory in your favourite text editor.